The Joshua Tree Tours 2017 and 2019: 2019 concerts

 U2 performing in Sydney in November 2019.
 The leg of the tour was the band's first visit to Australia since 2010.

 On 31 May 2019, U2 announced an extension to the tour with an Oceanian and Asian leg later in the year.
 It commenced with concerts in Australia and New Zealand in November, the band's first time performing in either country since the 360° Tour in 2010.
 From late November through December, the tour travelled to Asia.
 The group's initial announcement confirmed their first ever performances in South Korea and Singapore, and included nine concert dates; the date and venue for their visit to Singapore were not finalised until 14 June, when it was announced U2 would perform on 30 November at the National Stadium.
 After tickets for the Sydney, Auckland, and Singapore shows went on sale, second concerts were announced for each city due to high demand.

 On 30 July, the band announced the addition of a 11 December concert in the Philippines, their first ever show in the country.
 Ticket pre-sales for that concert were available to U2.com subscribers from 1–3 September and Smart Communications subscribers on 4 September, before general public sales began on 5 September through SM Tickets.

 On 18 September, U2 announced the addition of a 15 December concert in Mumbai to conclude the tour, marking their first ever show in India.
 Ticket pre-sales for that concert were available to U2.com subscribers from 24 to 25 September and PhonePe subscribers from 26 to 29 September, before general public sales began on 1 October.
 Tickets were offered for purchase by BookMyShow, which partnered with Live Nation Global Touring to bring the band to India.
 Billboard said that securing a U2 concert in India was a signifier of the country's growing appeal as a touring destination for high-profile Western acts.
 U2 had long wanted to perform in India but were never able to due to "logistical and infrastructure challenges" and prohibitive production costs.
 According to Billboard, top international acts usually only performed in India if they were already touring in the region, as standalone concerts were not financially feasible.
 Arthur Fogel of Live Nation said that one of the factors in finally bringing U2 to India was that they were already "going to Southeast Asia, and there was the ability to add on a week at the end to accommodate Mumbai".
 On 22 November, the band released a new single, "Ahimsa", with Indian musician A.R.
 Rahman to promote their concert in India.

-During their 4 December concert in Saitama, the band announced "U2X Radio", a dedicated U2 radio channel that launched for Sirius XM subscribers and Pandora Radio users in 2020.
+During their 4 December concert in Saitama, the band announced "U2X Radio", a dedicated U2 radio channel that launched for SiriusXM subscribers and Pandora Radio users in 2020.
 The announcement preceded a performance of "Elevation", which was streamed on Facebook Live.